Building a Secure Remote MCP Server with Azure Functions and EasyAuth

 toolProperties=json.dumps([

-"propertyType": "string",
+{"propertyName": "project", "propertyType": "string",

 "description": "Azure DevOps project name.
-Defaults to the configured project."
+Defaults to the configured project."},

-"propertyType": "integer",
+{"propertyName": "pipeline_id", "propertyType": "integer",

-"description": "Filter to a specific pipeline ID."
+"description": "Filter to a specific pipeline ID."},

-"propertyType": "integer",
+{"propertyName": "top", "propertyType": "integer",

-"description": "Number of results to return (default 20, max 50)."
+"description": "Number of results to return (default 20, max 50)."},

 ]),